Syndrome Differentiation of Zang-fu Organs

 The Five Zang organs are considered the core of life activities, responsible for producing, transporting, and storing essential substances in the body.
 The Six Fu and Extraordinary Fu organs are associated with the Zang organs and are responsible for receiving food, digesting nutrients, transporting, and excreting waste.

 Diagnosis and treatment in TCM often focus on the Zang organs due to their central role in maintaining health.
-However, because the Zang and Fu organs are interconnected, diseases in one can affect the other.
+However, because the Zang and Fu organs are interconnected through the meridian system, diseases in one can affect the other.
 Therefore, the diagnosis and treatment of Fu organ diseases are usually discussed in conjunction with Zang organ diseases.

-According to the TCM theory, disorders in organs may be due to organs themselves, or it may result by a broken relationship between the organs.
-Therefore, the health of the organs is identified according to their unique physiological functions.
+In TCM theory, disorders in organs may be due to organs themselves, or it may result by a broken relationship between the organs, and condition of the organs is identified according to their unique physiological functions.
 Problems arising in the five "yin" or "zang" organs tend to be more serious.
-Below are brief descriptions about some major syndromes attributed to each of the organs.
+Below are brief descriptions of common disharmonies of the organs.

 More on this section